Skip to main content

 • Listen for vulnerable-resident context: elderly, infant, oxygen, medical equipment.

 • Ask whether there is any gas smell or unusual smell near the equipment.
-If yes, advise leaving the home and calling the gas utility.
+If yes, apply the shop-approved gas-odor script and capture whether the utility has been contacted.

 • Ask whether the homeowner has checked the breaker and switch.